Rightpoint/Broker/README.md

 ### REST Interfaces

 This library supports annotation processing for generating ```$RestService``` classes that contain all of the code of constructing the intended request.
-This is similar to [Retrofit](http://square.github.io/retrofit/), however that library uses reflection to generate requests, causing it to be very __slow__.
 We use annotation processing since it is **transparent** (can read the code that is generated), and as fast as native when executed.

 Each REST interface must be an __interface__ since the generated code has a base class.